Brockton Shoemakers: 1901, 1903, 1907–1910: New England League

-(1912) Marty O'Toole, O'Toole won 31 games for Brockton in 1908.
-In three seasons as a pitcher for the Brockton Tigers, O'Toole won 76 games.
+(1912) Marty O'Toole.
+O'Toole won 31 games for Brockton in 1908.
+In three seasons as a pitcher for the Brockton Tigers, O'Toole won 76 total games.
 In 1912, he led the National League with 6 shutouts.

 At the conclusion of the 1909 season, the Brockton Tigers finished as the runner-up in the eight–team Class B level New England League.
 Managed during the season by the returning Stephen Flanagan, the Tigers ended the season with a record of 75–48.
 In a close race, Brockton finished 1.5 games behind the first place Worcester Busters and manager Jesse Burkett in the final New England League standings.
 Olaf Henriksen of Brockton scored 88 runs to lead the New England League and teammate Simmy Murch had a league best 144 total hits.
 Tigers' pitcher Marty O'Toole returned to Brockton and again led the New England League in wins, with 26, along with 265 strikeouts, the most in the New England League.
 In three seasons pitching for Brockton, O'Toole won 76 games.

 In 1910 Marty McHale began a storied baseball season.
 While pitching for the Maine Black Bears baseball team in 1910, McHale threw three consecutive no-hitters during the college baseball season.
 Upon graduating from Maine, McHale signed with the Boston Red Sox organization in May 1910, and received a $2,000 signing bonus from Boston.
 McHale was sent to the minor leagues and promptly made his professional debut with the 1910 Brockton Shoemakers.
 After his stint with Brockton, McHale then made his major league debut with Boston on September 28, 1910.
 After his baseball career ended, McHale performed professionally in vaudeville, singing as a tenor.
 Variety Magazine referred to McHale as "baseball's Enrico Caruso" and Babe Ruth stated that McHale was "the best goddamn singer I ever heard."

 Continuing as New England League members in 1910, the Brockton franchise returned being known by their former nickname.
 The renamed Brockton "Shoemakers" continued Brockton's tenure in New England League play and finished the season in last place in the eight-team league.
 The last place finish was a fall from their second-place finish in the New England League standings the previous season.
 Stephen Flanagan continued his tenure as Brockton's manager, as the Shoemakers ended the season with a final record of 45–62.
 Brockton ended the 1910 season 29.0 games behind the first place New Bedford Whalers in the final standings of the Class B level league.